I am firmly ensconced here in the prestigious Attila the Hun chair at the distinguished Limbaugh Institute for advanced conservative studies.

 I'm watching this on Fox.

-The odds are that the person who stole a car is listening to this program.
+The odds are that the person who stole the car is listening to this program.

 Make it easy on yourself and just pull over.

-Uh, listen to this program, so just pull over, pull pull pull into a gas station, uh uh uh uh do something.
+So just pull over, pull into a gas station, do something.

-Uh uh claim that the the make make whatever you're doing the reason for it, gasoline price or something you have a chance, uh but it but pull off.
+Claim that make whatever you're doing, the reason for it, gasoline price or something.

-They are deliberately running out of gasoline on the state's freeways, and they s they just wait around for rescue.
+They are deliberately running out of gasoline on the state's freeways, and they just wait around for rescue.

-But right now we're noticing it a lot more, said Andy Lujan, uh owner of California Coach towing in Orange County.
+Said Andy Lujan, owner of California Coach Towing in Orange County.

-Gas prices in California, where the car is king, are some of the highest in the nation, more than three dollars a gallon, and uh and rising.
+Gas prices in California, where the car is king, are some of the highest in the nation, more than $3 a gallon and rising.

 This makes total sense that people would run out of gasoline on purpose for a free gallon of gas.